milvus-io/milvus-docs/site/en/quick_start/get_started/search_vector_python.md

 ```

 <div class="alert note">
-If you do not specify the <code>partition_tags</code>, Milvus searches similar vectors in the entire collection.
+If you do not specify <code>partition_tags</code>, Milvus searches similar vectors in the entire collection.
 </div>